Shopify/quilt/packages/react-form/README.md

 - `fieldBag` is the collection of fields returned from `useForm`.
 - `reduceFn` is the reducer function to operate on each field.
 The return value will be passed onto the next iteration.
-- `initialValues` the starting value passed to the first iteration of the reducerFn.
+- `initialValues` (optional) the starting value passed to the first iteration of the reducerFn.
+- `reduceEmptyFn` (optional) is a reducer function that acts on non-field values such as empty array, empty object, and primitives.

 ###### Return value:

-A value returned by the `reduceFn` iterating through all the fields in the form.
+A value returned by `reduceFn` iterating through all the fields in the form, and `reduceEmptyFn` for all empty or primitive values.

 ##### Examples